fernandorpm/mischiefer/README.md

 What if you want a really pretty `card`?
 Do you have to write it from scratch?
 NO!
 Again, we've got you, hot bum! :sunglasses:

-Cards are really valuable because they can be used as cards, as sections, as containers, and as whatever you neet them to be.
+Cards are really valuable because they can be used as cards, as sections, as containers, and as whatever you need them to be.

 If you want to really use a `card` as only a `card`, this is the best approach to do so: